 What will carry you through to the finish line will be your commitment to your end goals.
 Those will be your light at the end of the tunnel.

-If you answered yes to all or most of these questions, you should probably consider a coding bootcamp.
+Next time you're asking yourself, “should I go to a coding bootcamp?” remember these 12 questions.
+If you answered yes to all or most of these questions, you should probably consider attending one.

 - Have an end goal in sight

 - Know the skills they will acquire are in demand at the companies they want to work for